Kendall Jenner Strips Off Her Emmys Dress Leaving Just The Latex Bodysuit, Instagram Goes Wild

 Kendall Jenner has reminded Instagram that her dress at last night’s Emmy Awards came in two parts.
-The Keeping Up With The Kardashians star has already made headlines for her appearance at the annual event, although this story isn’t seeing Kendall and big sister Kim find themselves ridiculed – as The Inquisitr reports, the E! show’s faces had somewhat of an embarrassing moment.
+The Keeping Up with the Kardashians star has already made headlines for her appearance at the annual event, although this story isn’t seeing Kendall and big sister Kim find themselves ridiculed.
+As The Inquisitr reports, the E! show’s faces had somewhat of an embarrassing moment.
 If anything, it looks like Kendall’s latest activities are seeing her fans go wild all over again.

 Earlier today, Kendall updated her Instagram.
-The 23-year-old posted two photos – both seemed to show the floral and bustier-like part of her evening gown removed, with only the skin-tight latex bodysuit donned underneath visible.
+The 23-year-old posted two photos, and both seemed to show the floral and bustier-like part of her evening gown removed, with only the skintight latex bodysuit donned underneath visible.
 The first snap showed Kendall in selfie mode – some things will never change.
 The brunette was flaunting her world-famous frame in the long-sleeved and high-necked one-piece, with fans seeing just how sensational Kendall’s frame is.
 While the bodysuit itself didn’t flash too much flesh – well, the upper part, anyway – the image did show the model’s sexy waist and thighs.

 A quick swipe to the right showed Kendall in a different setting.
-Here, the model appeared crouching down in a dressing room – fans will have spotted the floral dress hanging up amid other gowns, with Kendall herself enjoying an adorable moment with her dog.
+Here, the model appeared crouching down in a dressing room.
+Fans will have spotted the floral dress hanging up amid other gowns, with Kendall herself enjoying an adorable moment with her dog.
 In fact, she’d referred to the canine in her caption.

 Instagram is officially going wild.